Kosta Grozos

-Kostandinos Grozos (Κωσταντίνος Γκρόζος, /el/; born 10 August 2000) is an Australian professional soccer player who plays as a central midfielder or sweeper for Newcastle Jets, where he is also the current team captain.
+Kostandinos Grozos (Κωσταντίνος Γκρόζος, /el/; born 10 August 2000) is an Australian professional soccer player who plays as a defensive midfielder for Macarthur FC.

 Career

 Western Sydney Wanderers

 In 2017, Grozos was awarded the Wanderer's NPL Player of the Year having scored 11 goals in 13 games for the Youth team in their NPL NSW 2 campaign.

 Grozos was part of the 2017-18 Y-League championship winning Western Sydney Wanderers Youth team.
 He played the full game as they beat Melbourne City Youth 3–1 in the 2018 Y-League Grand Final on 3 February 2018.

 On 7 August 2018, Grozos made his professional debut in a Round of 32 FFA Cup clash with Hellenic Athletic, starting the game before being withdrawn for Nick Fitzgerald in the 26th minute due to an injury, the Wanderers going on to win the match 4–3.
 He made his second appearance for Western Sydney in their 3-0 FFA Cup semi-final loss to Sydney FC on 8 October 2018, with Grozos playing the full game.
 Two days later, he was awarded with a two-year professional contract with the Wanderers.
 At the conclusion of the 2020-21 season he left the Wanderers to join the Newcastle Jets.
 He made 8 A-League appearances and 3 FFA Cup appearances for the first team.